Wind Farm

 The proposed Appin Wind Farm is located in Dumfries and Galloway, approximately 6.2 km north of Moniaive and 14.8 km east of Carsphairn.

-In May 2025, our Section 36 application for Appin Wind Farm was submitted to the Scottish Government’s Energy Consent Unit.
+In May 2025, our Section 36 application for Appin Wind Farm was submitted to the Scottish Government’s Energy Consent Unit, and Additional information was submitted in July 2026 (see Notice below).
 Our full application can be found under the Planning Application Documents section of our website or on the Energy Consents Unit website (Ref.
 ECU00003447).

 It is proposed that Appin Wind Farm will consist of up to nine turbines, each with a maximum blade tip height of 200 m.